-On Facebook, we constantly ask strangers people friend requests, show other people our photo album or "like" something.
-If you look at it closely, these are all things we would probably never do in normal life, because they would seem too absurd to us.
-This funny video has taken the Facebook insanity by literally taking Facebook:
+On Facebook we constantly ask people who are completely strangers to us, show other people our photo album or “like” something.
+If you look closely, these are all things that we would probably never do in normal life because they seem far too absurd to us.
+This funny video has taken Facebook madness by taking Facebook literally:

-"Ever thought how odd is your online life?
+“Ever thought how odd your online life is?
 Ever thought what could go wrong?
 This film looks forward to ENO's production of Nico Muhly's new opera 'Two Boys'.
-A new opera that lifts the lid on the dangers of living our lives online. "
+A new opera that lifts the lid on the dangers of living our lives online. ”

 Why do users share information